MaastrichtU-IDS/fair-test/docs/index.md

 !!! info "Report issues"

-    Feel free to create an [issue](https://github.com/MaastrichtU-IDS/fair-test/issues){:target="_blank"} on GitHub, or send a pull request if you are facing issues or would like to see a feature implemented.
+    Feel free to create [issues on GitHub](https://github.com/MaastrichtU-IDS/fair-test/issues){:target="_blank"}, if you are facing problems, or would like to see a feature implemented.
+Pull requests are also welcomed!

 ## ℹ️ How it works

-The user defines and registers custom FAIR metrics tests in separated files in a specific folder (the `metrics` folder by default), and start the API.
+The user defines custom FAIR metrics tests in python in a specific folder (the `metrics` folder by default), and starts the API.

-Built with [FastAPI](https://fastapi.tiangolo.com/){:target="_blank"}, and [RDFLib](https://github.com/RDFLib/rdflib){:target="_blank"}.
-Tested for Python 3.7, 3.8 and 3.9

 ## 📂 Projects using fair-test